uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 The scope, breadth, and creativity of the projects were truly impressive.
 Projects ranged from traditional and virtual quilts, monuments and memorials, traditional medicine gardens, totem pole and canoe carving, oral history, community ceremonies and feasts, land-based culture and language camps, cemetery restoration, film and digital storytelling, commemorative walking trails, and theatre or dance productions.[^216]

-The Commission, advised by the TRC Survivor Committee, identified three elements of the commemoration process that were seen as being essential to supporting long-term reconciliation.
+The Commission, advised by the =|TRC=Truth and Reconciliation Commission of Canada= Survivor Committee, identified three elements of the commemoration process that were seen as being essential to supporting long-term reconciliation.
 First, the projects were to be Survivor-driven; that is, their success was contingent upon the advice, recommendations, and active participation of Survivors.
 Second, commemoration projects would forge new connections that linked Aboriginal family and community memory to Canada’s public memory and national history.
 Third, incorporating Indigenous oral history and memory practices into commemoration projects would ensure that the processes of remembering places, reclaiming identity, and revitalizing cultures were consistent with the principle of self-determination.